 When the crowds return, New York City hotels will be ready.

 While the near-term will be difficult, the consensus shared by the panelists is that the New York hotel market will definitely rebound in the next few years.
 This process can be accelerated if all the stakeholders come together – owners, government, labor, industry, etc. – all of the contributors who can have a direct bearing on helping hotel properties not only survive through this pandemic, but thrive on the other side.

 Hotel owners also need to look for every opportunity to save on expenses while maintaining their service.
 Property tax is one area where a data-driven approach can be taken to lower costs and increase value.
 If jurisdictions are showing little inclination to reduce their property taxes accordingly in light of the COVID-driven downturn, a property tax appeal guided by an experienced attorney such as Mr. Wolfe might be able to save a hotel owner millions of dollars in assessments.

 A property tax appeal can help get your hotel back on its feet faster.
 Learn how…

-Mr. Wolfe’s firm, Skoloff & Wolfe, has obtained billions of dollars in assessment reductions for clients and property owners in multiple industries, including hospitality.
+Mr. Wolfe’s firm, Skoloff & Wolfe, P.C., has obtained billions of dollars in assessment reductions for clients and property owners in multiple industries, including hospitality.
+Results may vary depending on your particular facts and legal circumstances.
 At the time of the webinar, Mr. Wolfe had appeals pending from New York City to Hawaii to Florida.
 To have a conversation with a property tax appeal attorney, give Skoloff & Wolfe a call at (973) 992-0900.